-Kelly is absolutely enchanting as his girlfriend, the socialite who is eager to get drawn into Jeffries’s world but also wants him to abandon it; she’s fascinating as both a woman he is attracted to, but also a person who threatens his way of life (which Hitch illustrates in an interesting slo-mo shot).
+Kelly is absolutely enchanting as his girlfriend, the socialite who is eager to get drawn into Jeffries’s world but also wants him to abandon it.
+She’s fascinating as a woman he is attracted to, but also a person who threatens his way of life (which Hitch illustrates in an interesting slo-mo shot).
 Ritter provides comic relief and gets some of the funniest lines.

-Part of this film’s success is the way the director tells many different stories, including the ones in the apartment block; some of them even manage to mirror and influence Jeffries’s own situation.
+Part of this film’s success is the way the director tells many different stories, including the ones in the apartment block, which turns into a dollhouse to us and the wheelchair-bound photographer; some of them even mirror and influence Jeffries’s own situation.
 You can analyze this film to death, but the beauty of it is that you can also just enjoy it as a simple thriller.

 Rear Window 1954-U.S. 112 min.
 Color.
 Widescreen.
 Produced and directed by Alfred Hitchcock.
 Screenplay: John Michael Hayes.
 Novella: Cornell Woolrich (“It Had to Be Murder”).
 Cinematography: Robert Burks.
 Music: Franz Waxman.
 Cast: James Stewart (L.B.
 Jeffries), Grace Kelly (Lisa Fremont), Wendell Corey (Tom Doyle), Thelma Ritter, Raymond Burr, Judith Evelyn.